 By using a broader lens through which to examine and evaluate scholarly engagement, we are encouraging an environment in which Winthrop faculty can actively affect the communities in which they directly engage.
-Therefore, unit level systems should recognize the importance of both theoretical study and the application of theory to solve problems in a variety of settings.

 When submitting work to be considered in the category of Scholarly Activity, the faculty member should provide validation (internal or external) of the work's merit.
-Although the University Faculty Roles document does not include priority guidelines for scholarly work, provided examples are intended to show a range of scholarly activities.
-The academic unit priority guidelines will situate such engagement with in the disciplines and will be used to evaluate merit.
+Academic unit priority levels and guidelines will also be used to evaluate merit.
 In this category of evaluation, faculty members should only include scholarly activities associated with their roles as Winthrop faculty members.